4 Common Challenges With Mid-Year

-You always want to make sure you give your new payroll provider a complete payroll and tax history with any changes that occurred during that time frame.
+You always want to make sure you give your new payroll provider a complete payroll and tax history with any changes that occurred during their time with the previous provider.
 Consider this example: An employee moves from one state in which they weren’t paying state taxes to one they now are.
 Your payroll provider needs these details, especially if they’re also handling your payroll tax filings and payments.
 Giving your new provider a payroll summary report is the best way to provide a complete picture of your payroll history.
-This report is either available in your previous payroll system or you can request one from your previous provider.
+If the history isn’t readily available in your previous provider’s system, you can request one from the provider directly.

 Tax Catch Up: Your provider should input your history from your previous quarter and check to see if everything is correct and paid current.
 If there are any errors, your provider’s tax compliance team should help you correct them.

 History Verification: This process should review situations such as paying taxes in multiple states, non-scheduled payments, or if deductions are set up correctly (pre-tax versus post-tax).
 If any errors are found, your provider should discuss what your options are to determine the best way to handle fixing them.